 If the thought of sticking a silicone cup up there is a little too “modern” for you, a step in the right direction is to choose organic tampons without plastic applicators.
 This plastic in applicator tampons drive me crazy.
 It’s used for one brief moment and immediately discarded.
 And trust me, ladies there is absolutely no less desirable type of plastic to remain on our planet for centuries than our used tampon applicators.

 Yuck, yuck, yuck.

-If you insist on using tampons (which I often do), go with the ones that have paper wrappers and cardboard applicators (or even applicator-free tampons) to spare our planet.
+If you insist on using tampons (which I often do), go with more eco-conscious brands like The Organic Project, or options that have paper wrappers and cardboard applicators (or even applicator-free tampons) to spare our planet.

 Have you ever stopped by the banana aisle at the grocery store, grabbed a bundle of bananas, peeled off the exact number you need, and tossed the remained back in the pile?
 Me too.

 I’ve since learned that single bananas whose connected friends have been torn away from them are 60% more likely to be thrown out by supermarkets and never find a home.

 Now, whenever I’m at the grocery store buying bananas (and I go through a lot of bananas), I delightfully pick up all the lonely single bananas I can find and drop them in my cart.

 Even my husband has joined in the fun.
 The other day he ran over to me saying “I saved a banana today!”

 This should probably be number one.
 I attend a lot of large expos (like the Natural Products Expo West) and watch as attendees shuffle through stuffing ginormous bags to the brink with samples and plastic chatchkas they will never use.
 Most of these freebies will land right in the bin.
 The lure of “free stuff” is really, really hard to resist for us human beings.
 We’ve evolved to have a propensity to hoard and collect things from all the times of scarcity our ancestors survived through.